Strong, healthy feet thanks to acupressure mat

 You can also go to the next level with this exercise.
 Do you sometimes drop objects at home?
 If it's a small object like a pencil, try grabbing it with your toes and picking it up.

-→ What does it do?
+→ What does this do?
 This exercise strengthens the forefoot and the mobility of the toes in particular.

 Spread toes

-The movement required in this exercise hardly ever occurs in everyday life and could therefore be a challenge.
+The movement required in this exercise rarely occurs in everyday life and could therefore be a challenge.
 Try to pull your toes apart using only your foot muscles.
-If this is still too difficult, then hold your toes with your hands and spread them apart.
-Then slowly bring them back together.
-Try to involve the foot muscles in both movements.
+If this is still too difficult, hold your toes with your hands and spread them apart.
+Then slowly bring them together again.
+Try to involve your foot muscles in both movements.

 → What does it do?
 This exercise keeps your arch stable and strong.
 It's great for runners and anyone who likes to be on their feet.